ACROSS-UWB/RPX-H-inf-PI/README.md

 1. Provide the plant model in the supported format.
 2. Define the H-infinity design specifications.
+3. Define frequency-limited requirements on the sensitivity function.
-3. Define the closed-loop pole placement constraints.
+4. Define the closed-loop pole placement constraints.
-4. Run the design procedure to obtain the controller parameters.
+5. Run the design procedure to obtain the controller parameters.

 ---